deathcap/gl-css3d/README.md

     // pass an HTML DOM element node, such as an <iframe>
     var css3d = createCSS3D(htmlElement, opts);

-    // when the GL system is available (gl-init), initialize: css3d.ginit(gl)
+    // assuming you are using stackgl gl-now/game-shell:

+    // in the gl-init callback:
+    css3d.ginit(gl)

+    // in the gl-resize callback:
-    // when the GL scene is resized (gl-resize), update the perspective matrix: css3d.updatePerspective(cameraFOVradians, shell_width, shell_height);
+    css3d.updatePerspective(cameraFOVradians, shell_width, shell_height);

-    // when the GL scene is rendered (gl-render), update the CSS3D view matrix and draw the GL cutout: css3d.render(view, proj);
+    // in the gl-render callback:
+    css3d.render(view, proj);

 For an example embedding an iframe run `npm start`.
 The iframe accepts pointer events